How to Make Sure Your Emails Don’t Go to Spam Box

 Technical Issues

 It is critical to use a domain email address.
-It’s not an option to use free services like gmail.com because most providers are likely to place such letters into spam folders not to mention inbox.
-So it’s always better to do everything properly from the very start rather than regaining your reputation later.
+It’s not an option to use free services like gmail.com because most providers are likely to place such letters into spam folders not to mention inboxes.
+So it’s always better to do everything properly from the very start rather than regain your reputation later.

 So, you’ve created your custom email address with an email hosting provider and it’s time to set up receiving emails.
 They are usually basic settings created by the provider, but in case there are some gaps it’s better to contact either your provider’s technical support or your technical specialist.